');

 About Daytona Beach, FL

-Daytona Beach is a mid-sized city in Florida with a population of 75,924 residents.
-The median household income is $50,130 per year, which is near the national average.
-The median age in Daytona Beach is 39.8 years.
+Daytona Beach is a mid-sized city located in Florida with a population of 75,924 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $50,130 per year, which is 33% below the national median of $75,149.
+The median age of 39.8 years is close to the US median age of 38.9 years.

 How Daytona Beach Ranks in Florida